justthzz/ai-code-review-assistant/README.md

 # AI-Powered Code Review Assistant

-An advanced AI-driven code review assistant powered by Qwen 0.5B, a state-of-the-art Large Language Model (LLM), fine-tuned with QLoRA on open-source code datasets.
+An advanced AI-driven code review assistant powered by Qwen 0.5B, a state-of-the-art Small Language Model (SLM), fine-tuned with QLoRA on open-source code datasets.
 The system integrates Retrieval-Augmented Generation (RAG) using FAISS-based vector search over curated programming documentation, style guides, and security best practices to deliver context-aware code review comments, improvement suggestions, and security warnings.

 ## Project Overview

 This project combines QLoRA fine-tuning and RAG techniques to create a smart code review pipeline.
 It uses:

-- Qwen 0.5B: An efficient open-source LLM for code understanding.
+- Qwen 0.5B: An efficient open-source SLM for code understanding.
 - QLoRA: Low-rank fine-tuning method for adapting the base model.
 - FAISS: Vector search engine for context retrieval from documentation.
 - SentenceTransformers: To embed code and doc snippets for retrieval.